isomerpages/moe-fuhuapri/_general-information/Resources for Parents/Resources for Parents.md

 variant: tiptap
 ---
 <h4><strong>Social Media Platforms</strong></h4>
-<p>If you would like to keep up on the latest FHPS / N4S news, connect with
+<p>If you would like to keep up on the latest FHPS / PSG news, connect with
 us:</p>
 <ul data-tight="true" class="tight">
 <li>